Theodore Puck

 Theodore Thomas Puck (September 24, 1916 – November 6, 2005) was an American geneticist born in Chicago, Illinois.
 He attended Chicago public schools and obtained his bachelors, masters, and doctoral degree from the University of Chicago.
 His PhD work was on the laws governing the impact of an electron upon an atom and his doctoral adviser was James Franck.
 During WW II Puck stayed at the University of Chicago.
 There he worked in the laboratory of Oswald H. Robertson on the study of how bacteria and viruses can spread through the air and on dust particles.
-After a postdoc position in the laboratory of Renato Dulbecco, Puck was recruited in 1948 to establish and chair the University of Colorado Medical School's department of biophysics.
-He retired from the University of Colorado Medical School in 1995 as professor emeritus, but continued to do laboratory work there until a few weeks before his death.
+After a postdoc position in the laboratory of Renato Dulbecco, Puck was recruited in 1948 to establish and chair the University of Colorado School of Medicine's department of biophysics.
+He retired from the University of Colorado School of Medicine in 1995 as professor emeritus, but continued to do laboratory work there until a few weeks before his death.